jacek-rzrz/Commander/README.md

 Please do not upgrade a production system without validation in your test environment as commands and functionality is under rapid development.

-### Installation - For Python Developers
+### Developer Environment Setup

 This type of installation assumes you want to view/modify the Python source code (Compatible with Python 3.4+).

+1. Clone/Download the Commander repository
-1. Install Python3 from python.org
+2. Install Python3 from python.org
-2. Install virtualenv:
+3. Install virtualenv:
 ```bash
 $ sudo pip3 install virtualenv
 ```
-3. Create and activate the virtual environment for your keeper project:
+4. Create and activate the virtual environment for your keeper project:

 ```bash
 $ cd /path/to/Commander